Astrodome: Design and construction

 The Astrodome was designed by architects Hermon Lloyd & W. B. Morgan, and Wilson, Morris, Crain and Anderson (Morris Architects).
 Structural engineering and structural design were performed by Walter P Moore Engineers and Consultants of Houston.
-Credit for the design work on the dome roof structural goes to Dr. G.R.
-Kiewitt and Mr. Louis O. Bass of Roof Structures, Inc. It was constructed by H. A. Lott, Inc. for Harris County.
+Credit for the design work on the dome roof structural goes to Dr. G. R. Kiewitt and Mr. Louis O. Bass of Roof Structures, Inc. It was constructed by H. A. Lott, Inc. for Harris County.
 It stands 18 stories tall, covering 9.5 acre.
 The dome is 710 ft in diameter and the ceiling is 208 ft above the playing surface, which itself sits 25 ft below street level.

-The air conditioning system was designed by I.A.
-Naman; other aspects that were considered included visibility (which could be reduced by cigarette smoke), light admittance, and acoustics (requiring approximately 1/2 the roof area to be covered with sound-absorbing materials), the air handling units were designed to move 2500000 ft3/min of air, with approximately 10% of that being fresh air from outside to limit carbon dioxide buildup.
+The air conditioning system was designed by I. A. Naman; other aspects that were considered included visibility (which could be reduced by cigarette smoke), light admittance, and acoustics (requiring approximately 1/2 the roof area to be covered with sound-absorbing materials), the air handling units were designed to move 2500000 ft3/min of air, with approximately 10% of that being fresh air from outside to limit carbon dioxide buildup.

 The scoreboard, eventually known as the "Astrolite", was designed by Fair Play Scoreboards of Des Moines, Iowa.
 Having designed the scoreboard for Dodger Stadium several years prior, team owner Roy Hofheinz was not impressed with the initial proposal for a much more generic type of scoreboard.
 Project designer Jack Foster teamed up with a creative professional based in Kansas City to create the first animated scoreboard.
 Its reported cost was $2.1 million.

 The Dome was completed in November 1964, six months ahead of schedule.
 Many engineering changes were required during construction, including the modest flattening of the supposed "hemispherical roof" to cope with environmentally induced structural deformation and the use of a new paving process called "lime stabilization" to cope with changes in the chemistry of the soil.
 The air conditioning system was designed by Houston mechanical engineers Israel A. Naman and Jack Boyd Buckley of I. A. Naman + Associates.

 The multi-purpose stadium, designed to facilitate both football and baseball, is nearly circular and uses movable lower seating areas.
 It also ushered in the era of other fully domed stadiums, such as the Caesars Superdome in New Orleans, as well as the all now-demolished Pontiac Silverdome near Detroit, Georgia Dome in Atlanta, Hubert H. Humphrey Metrodome in Minneapolis, Kingdome in Seattle, and RCA Dome in Indianapolis.

 To test what effect the enclosed air-conditioned environment might have on the delivery of breaking balls, Satchel Paige, in full Astros uniform, threw the first pitches at the Astrodome on February 7, 1965.
-He later concluded that it was a "pitcher's paradise", as the lack of wind allowed for sensitive pitches to maneuver more easily.
+He later concluded that it was a "pitcher's paradise", as the lack of wind allowed for greater control of sensitive pitches.

 Hofheinz had an opulent apartment in the Dome, which was removed when the facility was remodeled in 1988.
+The seven-floor apartment was adjacent to the right field bleachers and included a shooting gallery, a bowling alley, a chapel, and a presidential suite.